Gulshanp99/LineFollowerUsingArduino/README.md

 # LineFollowerUsingArduino
 This bot Follows the black path

+It will move forward until it sees black path